remigiusz-donczyk-gl/final-project/DOCS.md

 #### The *dev* branch

 This is the first part that starts whenever changes are pushed to the *dev* branch of the repository.
-It first performs static code analysis, and immediately after, creates a Docker image out of the current version of the website, assuming any changes were made since the last time it did so; the Docker image is then pushed into Dockerhub with a SEMVER-compliant version number as well as *latest* tag.
+It first performs static code analysis and tests, then creates a sonarqube report of them (with coverage); immediately after, it creates a Docker image out of the current version of the website, assuming any changes were made since the last time it did so; the Docker image is then pushed into Dockerhub with a SEMVER-compliant version number as well as *latest* tag.
 After that is done, terraform is used to create the required architecture on the AWS cloud, the website is deployed into the test environment a smoke test is performed.
 If it passes, the Docker image is tagged as *stable*, and the *dev* branch is merged into *prod*.
 The test environment is kept online for no-downtime purposes.

 #### The *prod* branch